b0sc/college/c/README.md

 ## Tasks

-You're free to write in `C, Go, Python, Java, C++, C#, JavaScript, PHP` or any other language you prefer, once understood the concept, you can implement it in any language you like.
+You're free to write in `C, Go, Python, C++, JavaScript, PHP` as you prefer, once understood the concept, you can implement it in any language you like.

 -   [ ] [Sqrt](./sqrt/)
 -   [ ] [Cash](./cash/)